 I studied a variety of chemistry, biology, medicinal science, pharmacology, pharmaceutical, pharmacy practice, and law and ethics papers at School of Pharmacy (The University of Auckland).
 For my elective subject, I pursued the Introduction to Computer Science paper and achieved an A+

-When I am not messing around with coding, you can find me out cycling on the road in Hawkes Bay or doing a bit of cooking.
-On top of that, I recently cycled from Napier to Mahia (170km) in September, stayed a night there, and cycled back to Napier the next day!
+When I am not messing around with coding, you can find me doing a bit of cooking or out cycling on the road in Hawkes Bay.
+As a proud lycra warrior, I have cycled from Napier to Mahia (170km) in September, stayed a night there, and cycled back to Napier the next day!

 Profile photo credit goes to Tsumei.com